eagraf/hcl/README.md

 geegeg

 HCL is also fully JSON compatible.
 That is, JSON can be used as a completely valid input to a system expecting HCL.
-This helps to make systems interoperable with other systems.
+This helps to make systemsdwdwdw interoperable with other systems.

 HCL is heavily inspired by